MicrosoftDocs/dynamics-365-intelligent-order-management/topics/set-up-inventory-visibility-provider.md

 ### Inventory Visibility JSON file example

-The following JSON example shows what the contents of uploaded Inventory Visibility JSON file looks like, where the **feedtype** value is set to **overwrite** for a one-time update.
+The following JSON example shows what the contents of an uploaded Inventory Visibility JSON file looks like, where the **feedtype** value is set to **overwrite** for a one-time update.
 The **feedtype** value can also be set to **incremental**, which adds quantities to existing Inventory Visibility data.

 ```JSON
         {